MartinTroncoso/Personal-Library/README.md

 ## Run the application
 This project uses Docker to successfully install all the dependencies and required packages.
 You will find the mandatory configuration files in the repository (docker-compose.yml, Dockerfile, requirements.txt).
 Makefile contains an abbreviation of some useful commands to test and configure the application.
 Following statement stands for 'docker-compose up', which starts the program on localhost:8000.
 * make up

+**Note**: Regarding the scheduled task (recommending one book per day), it is configured to run every 5 minutes in order to see the functionality, but the intention in a production environment would be to have one book recommended per day.